Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Collective Neutrino Oscillation Hamiltonian

 where $c_{ij} = \cos{\theta_{ij}}$ and $s_{ij} = \sin{\theta_{ij}}$.
 One feature of Eq. \ref{eq:H_collectiveneutrinooscilation} is that as long as the absolute values of the neutrino energies are all the same, the single-neutrino term commutes with the neutrino-neutrino interaction term.
 Related to this, the neutrino-neutrino interaction term is independent of the basis that the neutrinos are in, so long as the neutrinos are all in the same basis.
 This fact enables the strategy utilized in Sec. \ref{sec:fourneutrinosim} to work and has several consequences for the observations therein.

-The parameters used in this project can be found in Tab. \ref{tab:2flavexactsimulationparameters}.
+The parameters used in this project can be found in Tab. \ref{tab:2flavexactsimulationpars}.
 The single-neutrino term parameters are drawn from Ref. \cite{siwach2023entanglement} and fall within the 1 $\sigma$ confidence interval of experimental results if rounded to three significant figures as of the release of the 2023 PDG Review \cite{workman2023particle}.
+Generally, the single-neutrino oscillation term vector $\vec{B}(E_p)$ is defined in terms of the parameters in Tab. \ref{tab:2flavexactsimulationpars}.
+In this work, unless it is either stated otherwise or the choice of $\vec{B}(E_p)$ is arbitrary, $\vec{B}(E_p)$ is set to its physical value, as derived in App. \ref{app:singlenuosc}:

 For N = 4, the angles $\theta_{ij}$ between the neutrinos, used for the neutrino-neutrino interaction term, are given by the anisotropic angle distribution from Ref. \cite{illa2022basic}, with $\xi$ = 0.9: